metal-stack/cluster-api-provider-metal-stack/README.md

 > [!CAUTION]
 > This project is currently under heavy development and is not advised to be used in production any time soon.
 > Please use our stack on top of [Gardener](https://docs.metal-stack.io/stable/installation/deployment/#Gardener-with-metal-stack) instead.
 > User documentation will follow as soon.
-Until then head to our [CONTRIBUTING.md](/CONTRIBUTING.md)
+Until then, head to our [CONTRIBUTING.md](/CONTRIBUTING.md).

-Currently we provide the following custom resources:
+Currently, we provide the following custom resources:

-- [`MetalStackCluster`](./api/v1alpha1/metalstackcluster_types.go) can be used as [infrastructure cluster](https://cluster-api.sigs.k8s.io/developer/providers/contracts/infra-cluster) and ensures that the metal-stack network and firewall are being prepared.
+- [`MetalStackCluster`](./api/v1alpha1/metalstackcluster_types.go) can be used as [infrastructure cluster](https://cluster-api.sigs.k8s.io/developer/providers/contracts/infra-cluster) and ensures that there is a control plane IP for the cluster.
 - [`MetalStackMachine`](./api/v1alpha1/metalstackmachine_types.go) bridges between [infrastructure machines](https://cluster-api.sigs.k8s.io/developer/providers/contracts/infra-machine) and metal-stack machines.

 > [!note]